openSUSE/news-o-o/_posts/2025/2025-11-04-raspberrypi5-opensuse.md

-**And it is not just about U-Boot, it is so much more.** This is thanks to the hard work of many parties like SUSE Hardware Enablement team, [RaspberryPi](https://www.raspberrypi.com/), [Ideas on Board](https://ideasonboard.com/), [Linaro](https://www.linaro.org/), and many other engineers, along with Linux and [U-Boot](https://u-boot.org/) subsystem maintainers who were patient enough to review our patches.
+**And it is not just about U-Boot, it is so much more.** This is thanks to the hard work of many parties like SUSE Hardware Enablement team, [RaspberryPi](https://www.raspberrypi.com/), [Ideas on Board](https://ideasonboard.com/), [Linaro](https://www.linaro.org/), and many other engineers, along with Linux and [U-Boot](https://u-boot.org/) subsystem maintainers and many other engineers were patient enough to review our patches.

-I am sure many are wondering why it is taking so long to enable Raspberry Pi 5-based devices to work on anything other than Raspberry Pi OS.
+Many maybe wondering why it is taking so long to enable Raspberry Pi 5-based devices to work on anything other than Raspberry Pi OS; they no longer need to wonder.

 ## About the boot process